Pr0ksy/User-Management-Platform/README.md

 A user management system with authentication, task assignment, and an admin panel.
 Built with PHP and MySQL.

+⚠️ Note: This project is still under development.
+Some features may not be fully implemented.

 ## 🚀 Features
 - ✅ User registration and login
 - ✅ Admin panel for user management